 Air pollution is a severe problem in many countries.
-Over 90 percent of the world's population is exposed to air pollution that exceeds World Health Organization standards (WHO, webpage a), and ambient air pollution is responsible for an estimated 4.2 million premature deaths worldwide.
+Over 90% of the world's population is exposed to air pollution that exceeds World Health Organization standards (WHO, webpage a), and ambient air pollution is responsible for an estimated 4.2 million premature deaths worldwide.
 Particulate matter (PM) is especially harmful to health.
 The total health costs of PM10 in Mumbai and Delhi alone are estimated to be around one percent of India's GDP (Maji et al., 2017).
 Ambient levels of PM are several times the maximum recommended levels by the WHO (2005) in Beijing (Yin et al., 2017a), Tehran (Heger and Sarraf, 2018), and other major cities.
-According to an analysis of 38 cities in China, a 10 μ g/m3 rise in PM10 concentration increases the daily number of deaths by 0.44 percent (Yin et al., 2017b).
-Worldwide, one sixth of deaths related to Lower Respiratory Infections are attributed to PM{2.5}, amounting to ~400,000 deaths per year (GBD, 2017).
-Recent studies have determined that air pollution increases the rate of influenza hospitalizations (Zivin et al., 2020), the risk of pre-existing conditions that make COVID-19 more harmful (Centre for Research on Energy and Clean Air, 2020) and COVID-19 deaths (Isphording et al., 2020).
+According to an analysis of 38 cities in China, a 10 $\mu$ g/m rise in PM10 concentration increases the daily number of deaths by 0.44% (Yin et al., 2017b).
+Worldwide, one sixth of deaths related to Lower Respiratory Infections is attributed to PM2.5, amounting to ~400,000 deaths per year (GBD, 2017).
+Recent studies have determined that air pollution increases the rate of influenza hospitalizations (Zivin et al., 2020), the risk of pre-existing conditions that make COVID-19 more harmful (Centre for Research on Energy and Clean Air, 2020), and COVID-19 deaths (Isphording et al., 2020).